guidobouman/thesis/Documents/Questions & Goals.markdown

 **Main goal**

-Designing a new architecture for the internet & the web that's able to communicate with the human brain.
+Designing a vision for the future of the internet from a technological view.

 **Sub goals**